Tailor your learning with electives

 Innovation and Strategy in FinTech

 Financial technology, also known as FinTech, is an emerging economic industry composed of companies that use technologies such as blockchain, machine learning and AI, to make financial services more efficient, secure and transparent.
 The FinTech ecosystem includes not only start-up challengers but also incumbent financial institutions seeking to innovate, as well as technology firms entering from outside of the financial industry.
 This course aims to provide insights into the FinTech revolution, including the nature of the disruption, innovation opportunities and strategic options.
 We will explore the FinTech landscape, at the same time delve into specific FinTech cases through the case teaching methodology.
 In this course we will also invite practitioners as guest speakers from varying FinTech sectors to shed light on first-hand industry developments and challenges.

 This elective offers an introduction to analytical techniques and quantitative methods relevant for algorithmic trading.
 Topics include the basics of automated execution, pairs trading and long-short equity trading strategies.
 The elective is taught in two parts with the first part delivered online and the second part is an international study trip.
 During the trip, traditional lectures are complemented by guest speakers, company visits and experiential learning activities.
 The class of 2017-18 travelled to New York for an intensive study experience.

 There will be an additional cost for taking this elective, which is reviewed on an annual basis.

-Machine and Deep Learning with Finance Application
+Machine Learning and Finance

 Structured Credit and Equity Products